Capacitor Discharge and Vacuum Resistance in Massless QED_2: Conclusions and Discussion

 The energy in the final state depends on the coupling constant, $g$, and equivalently the mass of the scalar field, $m$.
 The final state energy decreases with increasing $g$, while the time for the capacitor to discharge increases with increasing $g$, as seen in Eq.~(\ref{tauvsg}).
 So stronger coupling leads to more complete discharge but the discharge process itself is slower.
 We suggest that the longer discharge time for larger coupling constant is due to the tighter binding of fermion-antifermion pairs that need to be split apart by the electric field.

 The discharge process is highly oscillatory, as also seen in the semiclassical analysis \cite{CooperMottolaEtal} and the amplitude of oscillations falls off rather slowly, as $t^{-1/2}$.
-This suggests that the massless QED system is underdamped.
+This suggests that the massless QED system is under damped

 Our results show that the root-mean-square current in the capacitor is directly proportional to the root-mean-square electric field, indicating that Ohm's law holds on a macroscopic scale.
-Thus it makes sense to define the electrical conductivity for the massless QED vacuum to be $\sigma_{\rm E} = j_{\rm rms}^x/E_{\rm rms}$ and our results indicate the simple relation $\sigma_{\rm E} = g$ which can also be written in terms of the fermionic charge as $\sigma_{\rm E}= 2e/\sqrt{\pi}$.
+Thus it makes sense to define the electrical conductivity for the massless QED vacuum to be $\sigma_{\rm E} = j_{\rm rms}^x/E_{\rm rms}$ and our results indicate the simple relation $\sigma_{\rm E} = g$ which can also be written in terms of the fermionic charge as $\sigma_{\rm E}= e/\sqrt{\pi}$.

 A correspondence is often made between Schwinger pair creation and Hawking radiation, though we have indicated differences between the two processes that prompt us to use caution in drawing a correspondence.
 If the oscillatory features of the discharge process carry over to black hole evaporation, we may expect black hole mass oscillations during evaporation.
 Though, in contrast to the capacitor, the black hole system is unstable in that smaller mass black holes are hotter and evaporate faster, while weaker electric fields in the capacitor do not discharge faster.
 So it would appear that a fluctuation that excessively decreases the mass of the black hole, would make it evaporate yet faster in what may be a runaway process.